 How to spend a weekend in The Cotswolds

-The Cotswolds isn’t the easiest place to get around by public transport – especially if you want to visit lots of different locations in a short time – so if possible it’s best to explore by car.
+The Cotswolds isn’t the easiest place to get around by public transport – especially if you want to visit lots of different locations within a short period of time – so if possible it’s best to explore the region by car.
 If you don’t have your own car, you can also catch the train to nearby Cheltenham or Oxford where you can pick up a hire car.

-Base yourself at The Old Stocks Inn in Stow-on-the-Wold for your weekend in the Cotswolds.
+Base yourself at The Old Stocks Inn* in Stow-on-the-Wold for your weekend in the Cotswolds.
 This 17th-century coaching inn has a big dose of old-fashioned charm from its oak beams and crooked stone walls, but it’s been given a contemporary makeover with roll-top baths, velvet sofas and Scandi-style soft furnishings.
-Or if you’d rather a place to yourself, there are plenty of Cotswolds AirBnBs, from traditional country cottages to shepherd’s huts.
+Or if you’d rather a place to yourself, there are plenty of traditional country cottages* to rent in the Cotswolds.